 Powerful people, random redactions: 4 things to know about the latest Epstein files

-The release of millions of pages of Epstein files Friday has raised more questions than they have answered.
+The release of millions of pages of Epstein files Friday has raised more questions than it has answered.

 Convicted sex offender Jeffrey Epstein's private communications continue to reveal the web of powerful figures who sought his friendship and counsel.
 Internal notes from the Justice Department show the extent of allegations made against Epstein — but also against others who have not faced criminal charges for sex trafficking.

 "I can't talk about any investigations, but I will say the following, which is that in July, the Department of Justice said that we had reviewed the 'Epstein files,' and there was nothing in there that allowed us to prosecute anybody," he said.
-"We then released over three and a half million pieces of paper which the entire world can look at now and see if we got it wrong."
+"We then released over 3 1/2 million pieces of paper, which the entire world can look at now and see if we got it wrong."

 Here are four takeaways from the latest release of the Epstein files.